Class GaussianProcessRegressionModel

 observation_noise_variance=observation_noise_variance)

-# parameters, then drawing and plotting posterior samples.
+# First train the model, then draw and plot posterior samples.

 for i in range(1000):